1957: Gene Vincent and the Blue Caps made their US television debut performing “Lotta Lovin” and “Dance to the Bop” on The Ed Sullivan Show.

 Bob Gaudio, singer, songwriter, musician, record producer, keyboardist, and backing vocalist with The Four Seasons, was born in the Bronx, NY in 1942.

-Gene Clark, singer-songwriter, solo artist, and member of the New Christy Minstrels, the Byrds, and McGuinn, Clark & Hillman, was born Harold Eugene Clark in Tipton, MO in 1944.
+Gene Clark, singer-songwriter, solo artist, and member of the New Christy Minstrels, the Byrds, Dillard & Clark, and McGuinn, Clark & Hillman, was born Harold Eugene Clark in Tipton, MO in 1944.

-Martin Barre, multi-instrumentalist and guitarist with Jethro Tull, was born in Kings Heath, Birmingham, England in 1946.
+Martin Barre, multi-instrumentalist and guitarist for Jethro Tull, was born in Kings Heath, Birmingham, England in 1946.

 Rod Clements, guitarist, singer-songwriter, multi-instrumentalist, and co-founder of Lindisfarne, was born in North Shields, Tyne and Wear, England in 1947.